vsanse/8085_Emulator/README.md

 ## How This Works
 Emulator uses python-2 as a backend to perform all operations.
 Registers as well as flags and memory is taken as ordered dictionary.<br>
-<strong>Note:</strong> Make sure to end the program with "HLT" as final instruction for both command line as well as file mode.
+<strong>Note:Make sure to end the program with "HLT" as final instruction for both command line as well as file mode.</strong>
 #### How to write program
 Make sure all the statements are in CAPS.<br>
 For adding comments add '//' in start of instruction